Your doctor might suggest this type of treatment if you’ve had an injury or illness that makes it hard to do daily tasks.

 These licensed health professionals get specific graduate training in physical therapy.
 You may hear them called PTs or physiotherapists.

-Physical therapists look at your needs and guide your therapy.
+PTs evaluate your condition and develop a care plan that guides your therapy.
 They may perform hands-on treatments for your symptoms.
 They also teach you special exercises to help you move and function better.

 In most states, you can go directly to a physical therapist without a referral from your doctor.
 Or your doctor might prescribe it.
 Check your insurance policy to see if you need a prescription to cover the cost.

 If you have a serious illness or injury, a PT won’t take the place of your doctor.
 But he will work with your doctors and other health care professionals to guide treatments.
-You’ll feel better and you’ll be more likely to get back full function in the area being treated.
+You’ll feel better and you’ll be more likely to get back full function in the area being treated, and in most cases, faster than without the guidance of a PT.

 PTs often have assistants.
 They’re also trained to do many types of physical treatments.